grafana/grafana-operator/README.md

 3: Once registered and able to see the Kubernetes community Slack workspace and channels follow this link to the [grafana-operator channel](https://kubernetes.slack.com/messages/grafana-operator/ ).

 Alternatively:
-If you're already a member of that workspace then just follow this link to the [grafana-operator channel](https://kubernetes.slack.com/messages/grafana-operator/ ) or search for "grafana-operator" in the browse channels option .
+If you're already a member of that workspace then just follow this link to the [grafana-operator channel](https://kubernetes.slack.com/messages/grafana-operator/) or search for "grafana-operator" in the browse channels option.

 ![image](https://user-images.githubusercontent.com/35736504/90978105-0b195300-e543-11ea-86ee-1825da0e3b75.png)